-Lynn DeLaurentis, LPC is a Licensed Professional Counselor who has been working in the mental health field for the past 9 years, with an initial focus on biofeedback and stress management.
-She currently helps children, adolescents, adults, and couples who struggle with headaches, anger management, anxiety, depression, eating disorders, BFRBs (Body Focused Repetitive Behaviors such as skin-picking, hair pulling & nail biting), grief, loss, life transitions, marriage, parent-child relationship issues and trauma.
+Lynn DeLaurentis, LPC, RPT, has worked in the mental health field for the past 10 years, initially focused on biofeedback and stress management.
+She helps children, adolescents, adults, and couples struggling with headaches, anger management, anxiety, depression, perinatal mood disorders (during pregnancy and postpartum for mothers and partners), eating disorders, Body Focused Repetitive Behaviors (skin-picking, hair pulling & nail biting), grief, loss, life transitions, marriage, parent-child relationship issues and trauma.

-Lynn brings experience from working with an international, integrative naturopath for 10 years, where she developed expertise in how all aspects of daily living impact the brain and the body.
-She has extensive training in nutrition and myofascial trigger point release that lends itself to understanding how the physiological complexities of the human body are integral to mental well-being and homeostasis.
+Lynn trained with an international, integrative naturopath for many years and has expertise in how aspects of daily living impact the brain and body.
+She has extensive experience in nutrition and myofascial trigger point release, which lends itself to understanding how the physiological complexities of the human body are integral to mental well being and homeostasis.

-Lynn received a Bachelor’s Degree in Information Sciences from Stockton University while working at the family heating & air business.
-While taking time off to raise her children, she was actively involved in youth ministries, home schooling and several short-term missions trips to Jamaica.
+Lynn earned a bachelor degree in Information Sciences from Stockton University.
+While taking time off to raise her children, she was actively involved in youth ministries, home schooling and several mission trips to Jamaica.
 After an uphill battle with fibromyalgia, Lynn chose to receive training first in what helped heal her, biofeedback and nutrition.
-Then she continued her education, pursuing her passion for helping others with a graduate degree in Professional Counseling from Liberty University in Lynchburg, VA.
+She then continued her education, pursuing her passion for helping others with a graduate degree in Professional Counseling from Liberty University in Lynchburg, VA.

 Lynn is a lifelong learner, enjoying the opportunity to learn new skills and increase her knowledge base in current areas of work.
-She averages 30+ hours of continuing education each year covering a variety of topics in neurofeedback, biofeedback, eating disorders, trauma, mindfulness and related counseling topics.
+She completes over 50 hours of continuing education each year covering a variety of topics in eating disorders, trauma, perinatal mood disorders, sand tray, mindfulness and related counseling topics.